qustavo/laravel-fragment-caching/README.md

 HELP WANTED
 ===========

-I'm no longer working on this project, please let me know [here](https://github.com/gchaincl/laravel-fragment-caching/issues/8) if you would like to be commiter on this project.
+I'm no longer working on this project, please let me know [here](https://github.com/gchaincl/laravel-fragment-caching/issues/8) if you would like to be commiter.

 laravel-fragment-caching
 ========================